 Note: raw images from the Phase One family of cameras and backs are supported for editing and processing, as well as processed TIFF, JPEG and PNG files.

 Free, You Said?

-My take is that Sony is paying a fixed (annual) fee for the exclusive rights on CO Express (the regular Express was removed from the market) and a fee per license for the dedicated Pro version.
+My take is that Sony is paying a fixed (annual) fee for the exclusive rights on Capture One Express (the regular Express was removed from the market) and a fee per license for the dedicated Pro version.

 Before Going to Sleep Again

-I should not forget to mention that the regular Capture One Pro ‘flagship’ version with support of over 300 camera raw file formats and tethering support for Canon, Nikon and Sony plus the Phase One family, is still in the shop.
+I should not forget to mention that the regular Capture One Pro ‘flagship’ version with support of over 300 camera raw file formats and tethering support for Canon, Nikon, and Sony plus the Phase One family, is still in the shop.
 You can buy both full or upgrade.
-Upgrade is possible from Capture One 3 and later to Capture One Pro 8.
+An upgrade is possible from Capture One 3 and later to Capture One Pro 8.

 Images in this post were made at a location for childcare for their website and adjusted with Capture One Pro 8.
 The new local adjustments like white balance were very helpful to get the desired result.